 When did you realize the watch might be significant?
 Did anyone ever comment on the Khanjar emblem?

 Consignor: It happened in later years.
 My daughter lives in New York, and one of her friends recognized it immediately.
-He told me it was something very special and even took me around to a few watch stores.
-People wanted to buy it on the spot.
-I had no idea it was that important until then.
+He told me that my watch was very special.
+He even took me to a few watch stores in Manhattan.
+The merchants dropped what they were doing and wanted to buy it on the spot.
+I was stunned as I started to realize the importance of this Rolex.

 What do you think the watch represented to your father?